‘Jersey Shore’ Fans Stunned After Alleged Hookup Between Roommates

 The teaser hinted at a physical connection between Pivarnick, who is engaged, and Guadagnino, who is single.

 As fans of the original series will recall, the two hooked up in the second season of the series before Pivarnick left the show for good.
-In the legendary episode, the Pivarnick and Guadagnino got drunk and “smushed”, even though Angelina had been seeing someone else.
+In the legendary episode, Pivarnick and Guadagnino got drunk and “smushed,” even though Angelina had been seeing someone else.

 During that period of time, Guadagnino was also physically involved with roommate Polizzi, who slammed Pivarnick during that memorable exchange by remarking, “You had my sloppy seconds.
 Good for you.”